Pantheon Resources (LON:PANR) Shares Down 50.5% – Time to Sell?

-Separately, Canaccord Genuity Group cut their target price on Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a report on Thursday, September 25th.
-One research analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, Pantheon Resources currently has an average rating of “Buy” and an average price target of GBX 66.
+Separately, Canaccord Genuity Group dropped their target price on shares of Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a report on Thursday, September 25th.
+One research analyst has rated the stock with a Buy rating, Based on data from MarketBeat, Pantheon Resources has a consensus rating of “Buy” and a consensus target price of GBX 66.

 Pantheon Resources Price Performance